IT3049C-Lively-FA23/rock-paper-scissors-BurntBrownBoi/README.md

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.

+Besides being late due to my awesomly corrupted laptop of the olden days, I feel like a solid 19.367 would serve me well.

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?

+I can't believe I spent 2 hours dying because  I accidentally called my userSelection incorrectly because I mispelled it and every suite passed, the game worked but the CPU would win 100% of the time.
+ALL I DID WAS MISPELL IT. but it was a good test of my patience.
+I actually had fun like not gonna lie.

 ### How long it took us to finish this?

+Taking those 2 hours of debugging out, 45mins to an hour at most